Village Office Hours

 Village Board Meetings

 each month (unless it falls on a holiday) at 7:45 PM in the Village Hall.

-Please notify the Village office at firstname.lastname@example.org upon satisfying your mortgage, if you refinance your mortgage or have your mortgage sold by one lending institution to another.
+Please notify the Village Office at firstname.lastname@example.org upon satisfying your mortgage, if you refinance your mortgage or have your mortgage sold by one lending institution to another.
 If you sell your house, please make sure you tell the new owner to come to the Village Hall with their deed so records can be changed.

-Atlantic Beach Cats Inc.
+Atlantic Beach CATS Inc.

 AB Cats Inc. is a volunteer organization that works to reduce the Village’s free-roaming cat population through our humane Trap-Neuter-Return Program.
-Our program has been nationally recognized as one of the outstanding programs in the country for its success.
+Our program has been nationally recognized as one of the outstanding programs in the county for its success.
 Please notify the Village office if you see kittens or know of any free-roaming cats that require spay/neuter.
 Feral cats that have been fixed have their left ear tipped.
-All cats are returned to where they were trapped after they are spay/neutered.
+All cats are returned to where they were trapped after they are spayed/neutered.

-* Fundraising for AB Cats goes on 12 months a year.
+Fundraising for AB Cats goes on 12 months a year.
 Please help by:

-- Volunteering your time
+1. Volunteering your time

 - Support our fundraising events